hvoss-techfak/AutoForge/README.md

 **TLDR:** It uses a picture to generate a 3D layer image that you can print with a 3d printer.
 Similar to [Hueforge](https://shop.thehueforge.com/), but without the manual work (and without the artistic control).

-## Important Information

-We recently switched from JAX to PyTorch, to allow for a more streamlined development process. \
-This can have some unforeseen consequences, so please report any bugs you find.

-This release should give better gpu support for more users, especially on windows. \
-If you have problems running the code on your gpu, please refer to the [Pytorch Homepage](https://pytorch.org/) for help. \
-Both CUDA and ROCm are supported, but you need to install the correct version of pytorch for your system.

 ## Example
 All examples use only the 13 BambuLab Basic filaments, currently available in Hueforge.
 <div style="display: flex; justify-content: center; gap: 20px;">